 Popularly known as Pare in Indonesian regions, the Bitter melon is known to originate from the Indian subcontinent.
 Its vines are also widely grown across Asian, African, and Caribbean regions.

 As evident from the name, these melons are extremely bitter and are therefore eaten as a vegetable instead of a fruit.
 The Bitter melon is also rich in antioxidants and is known to boost one’s immunity.

 9. Charentais Melon

 This is one of the rare melons that is widely popular for its fragrance and not taste.
 Unlike other melons, the Charentais Melon has a sweet and refreshing fragrance.
-Having originated in France during the early nineties, these Melons are widely manufactured in the North African regions.
+Having originated in France during the early nineties, these Melons are widely produced in North Africa.

 While its production is more or less limited in the United States, you will still find them in some grocery stores in the Southern US states.
 These fruits are perfectly round with a light greenish hue and darker greenish horizontal stripes across the body.
 The flesh is also bright orangish in color.